121st Engineer Battalion (United States)

-History (District of Columbia unit)
+History

 Interwar period

 The 121st Engineer Battalion traces its lineage to the 5th Infantry Regiment of the District of Columbia National Guard.
 The unit was originally created in 1918, and in 1921, it was converted to engineers and redesignated as the 121st Engineer Regiment, assigned to the 29th Division, which also consisted of units from Maryland, Virginia, and Pennsylvania.
 The 121st served in the division in place of New Jersey's 114th Engineer Regiment that had been assigned to the 29th in World War I, but was now subordinated to the newly created New Jersey-New York 44th Division.

 The regimental headquarters was organized and federally recognized on 5 February 1924.
 The regiment conducted annual summer training at various locations to include Fort Washington, Maryland, Camp Simms, District of Columbia, Camp A.A.
 Humphreys, Virginia, Virginia Beach, Virginia, and Camp Albert C. Ritchie, Cascade, Maryland.
 The regiment was inducted into federal service on 3 February 1941 and transferred 4 February 1941 to Fort George G. Meade, Maryland.

-One of the 121st's most distinguished members was Earle G. Wheeler, who began his military career as a private in Company C in 1926, and later rose to full general, serving as Chief of Staff of the Army from 1962-64 and later as Chairman of the Joint Chiefs of Staff from 1964-70.
+One of the 121st's most distinguished members was Earle G. Wheeler, who began his military career as a private in Company C in 1926, and later rose to full general, serving as Chief of Staff of the Army from 1962 to 1964 and later as Chairman of the Joint Chiefs of Staff from 1964 to 1970.